 Mobile phones are becoming more popular than cell phones every day.
 There are a variety of choices when it comes to paying for phone service.
 Some of the factors that decide the cost of phone service are the number of minutes of phone time and the number of text messages allowed by your mobile phone plan.

-For $35 a month, you can get unlimited talk and text plus 3GBs of mobile data.
+For approximately C$40-45 a month, you can get unlimited talk and text plus 3GB+ of mobile data, reflecting price increases implemented by major carriers in 2024-2025.

 We all need utilities, and they are not free.
 If you know what you are expected to spend on utilities, you can ensure you are not overspending your hard-earned cash.
 It can also help to keep better control of your budget.